Dipsy0830/MultiRef-code/README.md

 - You can modify these paths as needed.

 ### Output
 - For each original image, the pipeline will generate reference images (e.g., style, semantic map, mask, etc.) in the output directory.
+Besides, for one image, it will generate one json file for detail image paths.
 - The output can be used for further evaluation or as input to other stages of the pipeline.

 ---

 ## Generating Instructions

+Before that, you should judge the quality and alignment of generated reference images.
 To generate instructions for your dataset, use `generate_instruction.py`.

 ### How to Run
 1. At the top of `generate_instruction.py`, set the following environment variables: